-There Are No Losers in the Animal Crossing Economy
+The Quiet Revolution of Animal Crossing

 Instead, Animal Crossing is a political hypothesis about how a different kind of world might work—one with no losers.
 Millions of people already have spent hours in the game stewing on that idea since the coronavirus crisis began.

 Sequestered at home on lockdown, the NYU Game Center professor Naomi Clark recently offered a compelling reading of Animal Crossing to her students and colleagues, many of whom probably have been playing it to pass the time.
-The game, she argued, is a nostalgic fantasy for the Japanese furatsu, a pastoral hometown.
-Before industrialization, a seaside fishing village or hillside paddy-field farm might have sustained a simple, deliberate life of basic subsistence and straightforward agricultural trade, much like the life the player leads in Animal Crossing.
+The game, she argued, is a nostalgic fantasy for the Japanese furusato, a pastoral hometown.* Before industrialization, a seaside fishing village or hillside paddy-field farm might have sustained a simple, deliberate life of basic subsistence and straightforward agricultural trade, much like the life the player leads in Animal Crossing.

 But the size and economies of these villages were too modest even to sustain their basic familial and mercantile needs, so the villages would take on collective debt—to pay for fishing nets and supplies, say.
 But nobody would ever pay back the debt, Clark explained.
 They didn’t have the money!
 Instead, it would bind the locals to their village—you owed something to the collective, so how could you ever leave?
 And so the community would persist, a tableau of georgic calm sealed inside the bottle of a company town.

 Nintendo is a traditional, Japanese company, so Clark’s interpretation is convincing.
 The game has other distinctively Japanese elements that might not be immediately obvious to Western players, too.
-Tom Nook, for example, is not a raccoon but a tanuki (Tom Nook, tanuki, you get the picture), a Japanese racoon dog with a long-standing folkloric history as both a trickster and a symbol of wealth, much like the fox in the West.
+Tom Nook, for example, is not a raccoon but a tanuki (Tom Nook, tanuki, you get the picture), a Japanese raccoon dog with a long-standing folkloric history as both a trickster and a symbol of wealth, much like the fox in the West.
 Among other things, the tanuki has enormous testicles (but not Tom Nook; this is a family game).
 Many Japanese woodblock prints depict a tanuki kneading its testes into the shape of various objects, such as raincoats or fishing nets.
 The supernatural industriousness of Tom Nook, who can divine manufactured goods from thin air in the game, takes on another meaning when seen through the lens of tanuki mythology.

-The furatsu fantasy offers one view on the fusion of commerce and the countryside, but it doesn’t really land in the West, especially in America.
+The furusato fantasy offers one view on the fusion of commerce and the countryside, but it doesn’t really land in the West, especially in America.
 Here, capitalism and pastoralism are often seen as opposing forces.
 So, too, personal benefit and collective good.

 This goes all the way back to John Locke, who held that individuals had a right to turn natural resources that belonged to no one into individual property for personal use, through labor.
 The Lockean idea justified all manner of accomplishments and violations in American history, including the colonial seizure of Native lands and the justification of resource extraction via the efficiencies of industry.
 In the nation that grew from those assumptions, the accrual of wealth became incompatible with a return to the land.
 Agrarianism forked into factory farming on the one hand or farm-to-table luxury on the other.
 And pastoralism never really got a foothold in America as it did in England or Japan: Land was so plentiful that its survival was taken for granted.

-Note: * This article previously misspelled the Japanese word for "pastoral hometown."
-It is furusato, not furatsu.